Canisius High School has won 5 consecutive Monsignor Martin Athletic Association Supremacy Cups, and 11 Supremacy Cups in the past 12 years.

-Canisius is proud that a large percentage of its student body participates in athletics.
+A large percentage of the Canisius student body participates in athletics.
 As a Catholic institution in the Jesuit tradition, Canisius promotes the development of the human spirit, mind and body.
-Canisius Athletics will continue to serve as a vehicle for these qualities, as well as fostering a safe, fun and friendly environment for our student athletes to develop strong character, integrity, loyalty, and a strong sense of team work and sportsmanship.
+Canisius athletics will continue to serve as a vehicle for these qualities, as well as fostering a safe, fun and friendly environment for student athletes to develop strong character, integrity, loyalty, and a strong sense of team work and sportsmanship.

-Students are encouraged to take part in any one of the 15 varsity athletic programs Canisius offers, or one of the 40 clubs through Student Activities.
+Students are encouraged to take part in any of the 15 varsity athletic programs Canisius offers, or the 40 clubs.
 We feel strongly that our students will not only develop athletic skills by working with our outstanding coaching staff, but also benefit from an athletic philosophy that promotes fitness for life, and a commitment to a healthy lifestyle free of drugs and alcohol.

 The improvements in facilities are only a supplement to the many people who make Canisius special.
 The people truly make the school a wonderful place to work each and every day.
 I want to extend my deepest appreciation to the coaches, players, faculty, administration, alumni and fans that have helped make Canisius a first-class program.

 Best wishes to the 2017-18 student-athletes and coaches for a successful season.
 Continue to represent Canisius with class, dignity and respect while demonstrating competitive spirit and sportsmanship.
 Above all, develop life-long friendships and a true devotion to Canisius in preparation for college and for life.